Amazon Dropshipping: What You Need to Know First

 Which sounds better?

-The main goal of this article is to help show you why dropshipping on Amazon might not be the best way for you to build a real brand that provides real value to your customers and your bank account.
+In this article, I'm going to cover why dropshipping on Amazon might not be the best way for you to build your eCommerce business on.

 The (REAL) Truth About Dropshipping on Amazon